ErenPiskin/Chat_App/README.md

 Emoji Support: Emojis can be used in messages to make communication more fun.

+Phone Number Authentication: Users can log in using their phone numbers for secure authentication.

 Future Features: Foundations for GIF and voice message support have been laid and will be available in future updates.

 Screenshots